Section 1 Introduction

 Section 2 Definitions

-The GDPR regulates the “processing” of personal information which has a very broad meaning and includes obtaining, storing, viewing, using, updating, disclosing and destroying any data held electronically, in structured manual records and to a limited extent to unstructured manual records.
-DNA Skills is committed to using personal data responsibly to protect and keep secure from loss or destruction.
+Regulates the “processing” of personal information which has a very broad meaning and includes obtaining, storing, viewing, using, updating, disclosing, and destroying any data held electronically, in structured manual records and to a limited extent, to unstructured manual records.

 To meet the responsibilities DNA Skills will: